Library and Learning Services

-There are three types of referencing support and tools available which you can progress through as you learn and develop your skills:
+There are 3 types of referencing support and tools available which you can progress through as you learn and develop your skills.

 Referencing guides help you to understand and learn the rules of referencing by giving you clear instructions on how to build references for the different sources you have consulted, and how to build them into a reference list (or bibliography).
 Referencing guides also show you how to acknowledge these references by citing them within your work.

-At York St John University, there are five referencing styles in use – which style you use will depend on the course you're studying.
+At York St John University, there are 5 referencing styles in use – which style you use will depend on the course you're studying.

 Once you understand how to reference, you can use a referencing tool to help you collect references as you use them and then create a reference list (or bibliography) that you can insert at the end of your work.

-The referencing tool we recommend is ZoteroBib.
+The quick referencing tool we recommend is ZoteroBib.
 In ZoteroBib, you can:

-- see your references formatted in the correct style by choosing your Referencing Style from the drop-down menu;
+- See your references formatted in the correct style by searching for and choosing your Referencing Style from the drop-down menu

-- keep adding references as you go to build your reference list (or bibliography) and then copy it into the end of your assignment;
+- Add references to build your reference list (or bibliography) and then copy it into the end of your assignment

-- create a link to the reference list so you can come back to it later and continue.
+- Create a URL to the reference list so you can come back to it later and continue editing it

 For longer-term projects like dissertations or to manage lots of references, you can use a reference management tool.
 These help you store references, create bibliographies, and manage large sets of references for projects like systematic reviews.